-But I must warn you that getting better takes a lot of work.
+Getting better, of course, takes a lot of work.
 In Outliers, a book about people who become the very best in their fields, Malcolm Gladwell maintains that it takes 10,000 hours to master a craft.
 I have no idea how he arrived at that number, but he's certainly right that it takes a lot of time.
 Recently, I met a concert cellist of some success, who obviously had put in his basic 10,000 hours.
 I asked him how long he practices now.
 "At least 6 hours a day," he said with a sigh.
 Much of it clearly is not fun.